Troubleshooting Workflows

 Quickly troubleshoot workflow executions to pinpoint issues, assess the necessary changes, and get the workflow up and running again.

-Find at the top of the overview, an **Outcome summary**:
+At the top of the dashboard, under the workflow **Outcome summary**:

 * The **Outcomes** tab displays how many workflow executions reached one of the possible end results: `action_taken`, `no_action_taken`, `failed`, or `other`.